-The EU-HYBNET project network will be handed over to Hybrid CoE to host after the project period has ended.
-To ensure an easy transition, Hybrid CoE will develop, together with Laurea, a plan for the network hand-over.
-This plan will be designed within the last six months of the project.
-The plan will draw from the established working logic within the network, during the project.
-With due consideration to the Hybrid CoE Memorandum of Understanding, the sustainability deliverable planned for Month 30 will outline the main principles for sustainment of the network beyond 2025.
-The proper handover plan will be contained in the sustainability deliverable at Month 60, as an implementation of the principles outlined in the former.
+The EU-HYBNET network will be handed over to Hybrid CoE to host after the project term has ended.
+To ensure an easy transition, Hybrid CoE will develop a specific plan for the network hand-over.
+This plan will be designed within the last six months of the project, and it will be contained in the sustainability deliverable at Month 60, as an implementation of the principles outlined in the present deliverable.